Menu

 Paige Madison

-Abstract geometric painting with overlapping rectangles, triangles, circles and various muted colours and textures on a textured background.
+Abstract geometric painting with overlapping rectangles, triangles, circles in various muted colours and textures on a textured background.

 essay